a0405u/noctishc.nvim/README.md

 # Noctis for Neovim

-A neovim port of the Noctis theme for VSCode with TreeSitter support.
+A neovim port of the Noctis theme for VSCode with TreeSitter support with pure black background.

 > Note: This colorscheme is under active development, but is mostly usable at this point.
 Docs and a bunch of useful features with mostly no breaking changes will be added.